by Enoch Daniel

 Explore the benefits and applications of blister packaging in the pharma industry, ensuring product integrity, safety, and convenience.

+Over the years, various packaging technologies have been developed and employed in the pharmaceutical industry.
 Considering the sensitivity of pharmaceutical products to environmental factors, appropriate packaging is necessary to ensure the product retains all its qualities before the intended patient finally uses it.
-Over the years, various packaging technologies have been developed and employed in the pharmaceutical industry.

 The first packaging materials used for pharmaceutical drugs were clay, natural fibers, stoneware, paper, and animal hides.
-Over time, these materials were replaced by glass bottles and ampules.
+Over time, these materials were replaced by glass bottles and ampoules.
 After the invention of plastic in the 1900s, glass was replaced by plastic.
 Even today, most pharmaceutical products come in plastic packaging because it is versatile, lightweight, durable, and non-reactive with almost all medications.

 From simple plastic bottles to plastic and aluminium blister packs, plastic packaging is used in various forms to protect pharmaceutical products.
-This article discusses one such plastic packaging that we, today, are most familiar with: blister packs.
+This article discusses one such plastic packaging that we, today, are most familiar with: the blister packaging in the pharmaceutical industry.

 What is Blister Packaging?